sgtlighttree/mywebsite/about.markdown

 permalink: /about/
 ---

+#### **Matthew Oyan is a multidisciplinary creative specializing in video post-production and motion design with many years of experience, based in Quezon City, Philippines.**

+#### **He posseses a Diploma in Media Arts acquired from the Eugenio Lopez Jr. Center for Media Arts.**

-This is the base Jekyll theme.
+This website uses the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /